huuaho/umg-headless/docs/home/section-type-3.md

-# Section Type 2
+# Section Type 3

 > **Development Approach**: Mobile-first.
 The mobile version is the primary focus of this website.
 Base styles target SM, then progressively enhance for MD, LG, and 2XL.

-A news section featuring 5 articles: 1 featured (main) article with a single image and 4 secondary articles.
-Similar to Section Type 1 but with a single image instead of a gallery carousel.
+A news section featuring 4 articles: 1 featured (main) article with a single image and 3 secondary articles.
+Similar to Section Type 2 but with fewer secondary articles.

 ---